 Winnipeg is a friendly and welcoming city, with a strong sense of community.
 Get involved in local organizations, volunteer your time, and participate in community events.
 This will help you to connect with other residents and make a positive impact on the city.

 Join a local community group or organization that aligns with your interests, such as a sports team, a book club, or a volunteer organization.
-Volunteer your time at a local charity or non-profit organization.
+On top of that, volunteer your time at a local charity or non-profit organization.
 Attend community events and festivals, such as the Winnipeg Folk Festival or the Fringe Theatre Festival.

 FAQ